MetropoliaMotorsportTeam/Firmware_Flasher/README.md

 - Optional:
   - [Kvaser CanKing](https://kvaser.com/single-download/?download_id=486884)

-# Explanation of the files
+# Explanation for each Python program

 ```bash
 'detect_channels_[...].py': Used for detecting channels, testing the setup